-During the year, Mr Alexander's fixed remuneration increased from \$1.5 million to \$3.5 million per annum as disclosed on
+During the year, Mr Alexander's fixed remuneration increased from \$1.5 million to \$3.5 million per annum as disclosed on page 65 of this Report.

 During the 2017 Financial Year, Messrs Barton, Craigie, Felstead and Nisbet received an increase to their fixed remuneration of 1.5%.